UCare plan closures frequently asked questions

 No. There are no changes to your Medicare Advantage plan for 2025.
 You can continue using your UCare benefits and see your providers as normal through Dec.
 31, 2025.

-As of Oct.
-8, 2025, new members will no longer be able to enroll in our Medicare Advantage plans.
+Effective immediately, new members will no longer be able to enroll.

 While we do not currently plan to offer Medicare Advantage plans, we're continuing to monitor the market.